griffithlab/rnabio.org/_posts/0008-06-02-Team_Assignment_ExpressionDE.md

 feature_image: "assets/genvis-dna-bg_optimized_v1a.png"
 date: 0008-06-02
 ---
-The goal of the following team assignment is for students to gain hands-on experience by working on recently published RNA-seq data and apply the concepts they have learned up to RNA alignment.
+The goal of the following team assignment is for students to gain hands-on experience by working on recently published RNA-seq data and apply the concepts they have learned up regarding expression estimation and differential expression analysis.
 To complete this assignment, students will need to review commands we performed in earlier sections.

 ## PART 3: Expression Estimation